Childhood Christmas memories that can give you life lessons when you’re older:

 Yet my father, saw it as less of a chore and more of a challenge.
 He actually enjoyed untangling them as if it was a quest on Crystal Maze (a puzzle solving game show for those that don’t know it.)
 Once he’d gotten through the untangling process, then came the testing of the lights to see if they all lit up or some bulbs needed replacing.
 Sure enough most years there were new bulbs needed, but once replaced they worked perfectly.

-Would we throw our tangled tinsel away and buy new untangled tinsel, or would we give it time, patience, concentration and TLC to try and untangle our tinsel?
+Would we throw our tangled tinsel away and buy new untangled tinsel, or would we give it time, patience, concentration and TLC to try to untangle our tinsel?